TOGETHER, WE'LL REDUCE

 With our measurable tracking software, customers can showcase their impact and report on sustainability goals.
 A comprehensive platform – for inventory management and quality controls.

-Plastic items have been eliminated from schools and replaced with stainless-steel reusables
+Plastic items have been eliminated from schools and replaced with our stainless-steel reusables

 Waste diverted from landfills by ditching single-use plastic and switching to reusables